SoundMetrics/aris-integration-sdk/README.md

 Documentation of file formats and frame headers can be found in our repo `aris-file-sdk`.

 ### Release History
 The release history of this SDK is tracked [here](release-history.md).
+Releases are available [here](https://github.com/SoundMetrics/aris-integration-sdk/releases).

 ### Common Code